UniversalRobots/Universal_Robots_ROS2_GZ_Simulation/ur_simulation_gz/doc/index.rst

           - alice_wrist_2_joint
           - alice_wrist_3_joint

 To load the newly defined file, it is possible to specify its absolute path with the ``controllers_file`` argument.
-Together with it the desired prefix should be also be speficied as argument, like in the following example:
+Together with it the desired prefix should be also be specified as argument, like in the following example:

 .. code-block:: bash

    $ ros2 launch ur_simulation_gz ur_sim_control.launch.py ur_type:=ur10e tf_prefix:="alice_" controllers_file:="/home/ubuntu/ur_controllers_test.yaml"

 **Note**: the ``tf_prefix`` argument is not available for ``ur_sim_moveit.launch.py``, since it would require a custom definition of the moveit config package for properly setting it up.

-The last customization option allows to instatiate the robot in a proper setup instead of an empty world, like the given launch files do by default.
+The last customization option allows to instantiate the robot in a proper setup instead of an empty world, like the given launch files do by default.
 The first step to create a complete simulation is to define a world file (.sdf): for this example we can create a simple custom world ``test_world.sdf`` and place it in ``ur_gz_simulation/worlds``.
 For more details about building worlds in Gazebo, it's possible to check the `related tutorial <https://gazebosim.org/docs/harmonic/sdf_worlds>`_.
 To use the new world changes are minimimal:

 - in ``ur_sim_control.launch.py`` we can add the path to the ``launch_setup`` as